sreenivasmrpivot/ProgNet2019K8sIstio/Lab-13/Readme.md

 GiftShopUI v6
 ![GiftShopUI v6](Assets/GiftShopUI-v6-Lab-13-Pic2.png "GiftShopUI v6")

-12. Lets us assume business decides to expose v4 to "continent=asia" and v6 to rest of the world.
+12. Lets us assume business decides to expose v4 to 75% of users and v6 to rest of the users.
 Then you may update the GiftShop-Ingress as shown below to achieve that routing.

 <sub><sup>*GiftShop-Ingress.yaml --> ProgNet2019K8sIstio/Lab-13/End/GiftShop/Istio-Manifests/GiftShop-Ingress.yaml*</sup></sub>
 ``` yaml